thevindu-w/clip_share_server/README.md

   ```
 </details>

 If you use this script, the server's common name will be `clipshare_server`, and the client's common name will be `clipshare_client`.
 You may change those names in the script you used.
+It is highly recommended to use unique names for each server and client.

+Once you generate the TLS certificates, if you do not intend to create more certificates for your devices in the future, you may delete the CA key file (i.e. `ca.pfx`) to prevent creating more certificates with the same CA.
+If you decide to keep the CA key file instead, it is recommended to keep it encrypted for added security.
+The `keygen` script will provide you with this option, where you can encrypt the CA key with a password.
+You will need this password to generate more certificates for servers or clients in the future.
+If you keep the CA key file (`ca.pfx` or `ca.enc.pfx`) for future use, make sure to store it securely.

 <br>